ustymchyk/kottans-frontend/README.md

 <img src="task_js_basics/freecodecamp_int_alg.png" width="500px" alt="intermediate algorithm scripting: done">

-<p>In general this part form me was about 'done, done, done', but some points was surprising and interesting:</p>
+<p>In general, this part for me was about 'done, done, done', but some points was surprising and interesting:</p>
 <ul>
   <li>I haven`t use destructuring in function parameters before.
 It`s really comfortable.
 I`ll definitely use it.</li>
   <li>One more think about destructuring - swiping values between variables.
 It`s surprised me.</li>
-  <li>Function programming - i heard about it, but haven`t use.
+  <li>Function programming - I heard about it, but haven`t used it.
 It was good practice and knowledge.</li>
   <li>And, the funniest: I`ve always called function parameters as arguments. xD</li>
 </ul>